First Essential Organic Veg box from Albert & Eve

 Now, organic produce ain’t cheap no matter how you buy it.
 A CSA subscription, however, allows you to get the freshest local organic produce delivered to your door — or a drop-off point — at a very reasonable price.
 Depending upon the CSA, you’re looking at about $20 to $35 per box in the SF Bay Area, which provides 3 or 4 people with vegetables and fruit for a week.
 If you take just veggies, as I have, you’ll be able to throw in a couple vegetable main courses along with sides.

 I’m paying $33.20 per box, which arrives in a paper bag, in fact, so there is no dealing with boxes.
 The price includes the cost of their Essential Organic Veg Box, and the surcharge for feeding more people, which means they give you extra of each item.
-The box officially contains 6 types of vegetables, but they give you 7.
+The box officially contains 6 types of vegetables, but I got 7 this time.

 Many CSAs offer small and large boxes, so you can choose based on your needs.
 Some offer more flexibility that others.
 Do your research.